-1) The red orb is drawn first without alpha blending.
-So far, so good.

-- > 2) The green orb is then drawn with alpha blending.
-You don't know - > beforehand - > which polygons in the green orb draw first.
-What is happening is that the - > (pos z) part of the orb is drawing first.
-This is the transparent part, and - > after we draw - > this part, we see the red orb and parts of the background, as we expect.
+- 1) The red orb is drawn first without alpha blending.
+So far, so good. - 2) The green orb is then drawn with alpha blending.
+You don't know beforehand which polygons in the green orb draw first.
+What is happening is that the top this part, we see the red orb and parts of the background, as we expect.